Golf Cruise Itinerary

-After breakfast, our cruise takes us up the "flight", as the locals call it, at Fort Augustus and then on to our pretty mooring at Cullochy.
-Later, we can visit the Tomatin Distillery nestled in rolling hills alongside the River Findhorn and founded in 1897.
-We are given an expert tour, followed by a tutored nosing and tasting of a range of single malts, including some from exclusive casks.
-Alternatively, we can encounter some of Scotland's bloody past and visit the majestic ruins of Urquhart Castle overlooking Loch Ness, then a gentle drive will take us back to the Invermoriston Falls and the "Old Bridge" designed by Thomas Telford.
-You may even see a salmon leaping.
+After breakfast, our cruise takes us up the “flight”, as the locals call it, at Fort Augustus and then on to our pretty mooring at Cullochy.
+Later, we encounter some of Scotland’s bloody past as we visit the ruins of Urquhart Castle in a spectacular setting overlooking Loch Ness and if time a gentle drive to the Invermoriston Falls and the “Old Bridge” designed by Thomas Telford where you may even see a salmon leaping.
 Golf today is at nearby Fort Augustus Golf Course, probably the only course in the world kept manicured by a herd of sheep!
 Featuring 9 holes in a challenging canal side setting.
 This evening we have dinner ashore at a local restaurant.
 (9 hole, 5,454 yards par 67: pull carts available)

 Thursday, Day 5 - Cullochy to Laggan

-After breakfast, we encounter some of the finest scenery Scotland has to offer as we take a drive to one of Scotland's best known and most photographed castles, Eilean Donan.
-It has featured in movies such as "Highlander" and James Bond’s "The World Is Not Enough" and overlooks three sea lochs.
+This morning, we take in some of the finest scenery Scotland has to offer as we drive to one of its best known and most photographed castles, Eilean Donan, which has featured in movies such as "Highlander" and James Bond's "The World Is Not Enough" and overlooks three sea lochs.
 The afternoon cruise today can be partially walked as we cross the very scenic Loch Oich, perhaps stopping en route for a spot of fishing, and onto the pretty Laggan Avenue.
 As we approach Laggan, our Highland Piper may greet us with a stirring rendition of traditional Scottish music.
 Dinner on board.